A federal government website managed by the U.S. Department of Health & Human Services

 200 Independence Avenue, S.W. - Washington, D.C.
 20201

 H3N2v is a variant of H3N2 influenza virus that infected 321 people in the United States in 2011 and 2012.
-In 2013, 18 cases of H3N2v have been reported in the United States across five states.
+In 2013, 19 cases of H3N2v were reported in the United States across five states.
 In 2014 there have been two reported cases, both in Ohio.
-Since 2012 there have been 18 total hospitalizations due to H3N2v and one death among these patients, and no human-to-human spread has been identified.
+Since 2012 there have been 18 total hospitalizations due to H3N2v and one death among these patients.

 When this virus occurs in pigs, it is called “swine influenza.”
 The virus does not usually infect people or spread among people.
 It is very different from human seasonal H3N2 viruses.